feathersjs/docs/getting-started/formatting-and-hooks.md

 };
 ```

 That's it!
-We now have a fully functional real-time chat API complete with user signup, local authentication, and authorization.
+We now have a fully-functional, real-time chat API complete with user signup, local authentication, and authorization.
 You've now had an introduction to [services](../services/readme.md), [hooks](../hooks/readme.md) and [middleware](../middleware/readme.md), which is almost everything there is to Feathers.

 In the next chapter we will briefly talk about [building a frontend](frontend.md) for our Chat app before learning more about Feathers and diving into the [guides](../guides/readme.md).